raguilarsoriano/eMergeEducation/README.md

 ![Higher Education](images/2604848.jfif)

-The main files in this Repo are "eMergeEducation.ipynb", "Final Capstone eMerge Education (Group 4).pdf", the dictionary "0.
+> The main files in this Repo are "eMergeEducation.ipynb", "Final Capstone eMerge Education (Group 4).pdf", the dictionary "0.
 DatasetExplanation.xlsx", and the data set contained in "0.data.csv"

-The files contents are as follows:
+> The files contents are as follows:

-Project Notebook - Contains all of the code we utilized in this project.
+> Project Notebook - Contains all of the code we utilized in this project.
-It has all be formatted to make it easy to read through and undertand the flow.
+> // It has all be formatted to make it easy to read through and undertand the flow.
-Contains markdown text in key areas to better describes the text.
+> //Contains markdown text in key areas to better describes the text.
-Presentation - The presentation is a PDF version of our powerpoint that we delivered.
+> Presentation - The presentation is a PDF version of our powerpoint that we delivered.

 # Content